Osceola County School for the Arts

 The Osceola County School for the Arts (OCSA) is a public magnet arts school located in Kissimmee, Florida.
-Students can major in one of the following disciplines: Visual Arts, Drama, Vocal Music, Instrumental Music/Band, Creative Writing, Dance, Orchestra, or Technical Theater.
-Middle school students (grades sixth, seventh, and eighth) may major in any discipline except Technical Theater.
+Students can major in one of the following disciplines: Visual Arts, Theater Arts, Vocal Music, Instrumental Music/Band, Creative Writing, Dance, or Orchestra.
+Middle school students (grades sixth, seventh, and eighth) may major in any discipline.

 OCSA enrolls students in grades 6–12 and is part of the School District of Osceola County.
 The school serves Osceola County, and enrolled 936 students as of the 2018–2019 school year.

 History

 In an effort to expand the arts program in Osceola County, and prepare students for work in the entertainment industry offered by theme parks and production studios in Central Florida, the School District of Osceola County considered using $6.5 million to build small 600- to 700-seat theaters at Saint Cloud High School, Poinciana High School, and Osceola High School; however, the cost of building the three theaters was estimated at $19.5 million.
 Only a day after the meeting in August 2001, Tupperware announced that it would be selling part of its world headquarters located on Orange Blossom Trail.
 The 2,100-seat auditorium on the property was three times larger than any theater the district could build.
 The plastics company held the property off the market for six months while in negotiations with the School District of Osceola County before the school board members came to a decision.
 In February 2002, the Osceola County School Board voted to purchase the convention center complex for $6.5 million.
 The board intended to convert the facility into a Performing Arts middle/high school (6-12) open to students residing in Osceola County.
 But since 2016, the school has decided to invite students from Orange, Seminole, and Polk counties to apply and audition.
 The School District of Osceola County decided to build three black box theaters at the three high schools in need of theaters, which would only cost the district $4.5 million.